 Reduce steps to add to order

-Outdated Old Design
+Problem Outdated Old Design

 The old design looks complex and outdated.
 Users need to take 5 to 7 steps to reach the product detail pages and "add to order" button, which challenges the users memories, leading to a cumbersome ordering process.